Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

 # 2.2 Tech-support export service

-The tech-support data is a vital information for debugging of a system and captured by collecting the  device configuration, system information, log files  and core files.
+The tech-support data is a vital information for debugging of a system and is captured by collecting the  device configuration, system information, log files  and core files.
 The tech-support export service generates the tech-support data and export it to an remote server for better offline debugging.
 The tech-support data is captured and exported on the following conditions

   1. On detection of a new core file
-  2. On periodical interva.
+  2. On a periodical interval